alex-kalanis/redis-wrapper/README.md

 (Refer to [Composer Documentation](https://github.com/composer/composer/blob/master/doc/00-intro.md#introduction) if you are not familiar with composer)

-# Major changes

- - Version 1 was initial

 # Usages

 Just only initialize wrapper with your Redis instance.